 And from here the farther is demonstrating who laid the fundamentals of the art of serpentine’s.
 Bend of bend slowly descending to the outer walls of the Kotor’s old town fortification.
 The path now becomes wider and the outside fundamentals are still there, although having lost much of his former glory.
 The U-turns are racking up fast now, and makes you understand how it makes an impressive total of 70.
 Each turn giving u a better view of the old town and the bay, and each turn bringing you closer back to daily life.
 At this point you could be greeted by the most loyal visitors of this area, their existence almost always being betrayed by sound before seeing them.

 The most curious ones find a way through the wall and start to wander around being surprised that is still more behind the walls, and their path to the top was just a small part of what could be done.
-And wisely they decide to walk a little up to return the fortress.
-For them remaining the questions, were does it go and were does it end.
-But their curiously for surely is gotten rewarded, just behind the wall you will run into St George’s (Sveti Djorde) chapel hidden in the valley.
-Which was protected over the centuries by the fortified city walls.
+And wisely they decide to walk a little up to return the fortress after.
+Remaining with the questions, were does it go and were does it end ?
+But their curiously for surely is rewarded, just behind the wall you will run into St George’s (Sveti Djorde) chapel hidden in the valley.
+Which was protected over the centuries by it’s hidden location after the high fortified city walls.
 But time and isolation made their marks on it, giving it a strange feeling of desertion which it’s fallen down walls and grass grown roof.

 • Hike duration = +/- 2.30